Swivel-Finance/ubiquitous-language/README.md

 All Orders expose an amount which can be filled, wholly or partially, by an Agreement.
 This will be represented by either the principal or interest, depending on whether the Order is floating or fixed.

+### Side
+Every order must be either fixed or floating side, designating whether a user is attempting to take a fixed-rate lending position, or a floating-side speculative (leveraged) position.

 ### Taker
 This will be the public key of the owner of any Agreement created to fill an Order.
 Taker can be used in combination with other language as a specifier. _Taker volume_ for example, or _Taker side_.